NaniPuerta/SimProyectPopulation/README.md

 # SimProyectPopulation
-School proyect.
+School project.
 Main goal: simulate the evolution of a human population.
 To execute run python3 \_\_main\_\_.py